-Suffice to say, this isn’t a cheap resort, but you wouldn’t want it to be cheap anyway, right?
+Suffice to say, this isn’t a cheap beach resort, but you wouldn’t want it to be cheap anyway, right?

-11. Park Hyatt Maldives Hadahaa
+11. Park Hyatt Maldives Hadahaa.

 This stunning resort is located on a paradisiacal place on North Huvadhoo, which happens to be one of the largest natural atolls in the world.
 Some of the main highlights of Park Hyatt Maldives Hadahaa include a 360° house reef, an azure lagoon, and a natural white beach.
 When it comes to living arrangements and available activities, this place will meet and surpass all of your expectations.

-The establishment offers 50 villas in total, with 36 located on land and 14 over the ocean.
+This luxury spa resort offers 50 villas in total, with 36 located on land and 14 over the ocean.
 No matter your choice, each villa is just a stone’s throw away from the beach, and they all feature private decks.
 Some of them even have private plunge pools, if that’s your cup of tea.
 Conveniences comprise floor-to-ceiling windows and doors, as well as plush beds, and lovely decor elements.